fziegner/tobac_checklists/.github/ISSUE_TEMPLATE/bug-report.md

 * [ ] Have you searched the issue tracker for the same problem?
 * [ ] Have you checked if you're using the latest version?
+* [ ] Have you mentioned the steps to reproduce the issue?
+* [ ] Have you, if applicable, included error messages?